 Antisemitism, racism, islamophobia, trans- and homophobia, misogyny, and other forms of discrimination and hatred are testing pluralistic and democratic societies.
 Our programs address these issues head-on.
 Since its founding over two decades ago, Humanity in Action has engaged over 2,000 leaders in a variety of educational human rights programs in Europe and the United States.
-They now form a unique international alumni community committed to informed civic engagement and human rights.
+They now form a unique international alumni community committed to historical with the contemporary.